 Designed for freshmen planning to be teachers, students in the Streamlined Teacher Education Program (STEP) combine their bachelor's degree requirements with credential program courses to earn both the degree and the preliminary credential in an efficient, well-planned program.
-Students in STEP complete the requirements for the bachelor's degree in either Child and Adolescent Development or Liberal Studies and the requirements for a Professional (preliminary) Multiple Subject Credential (for teaching elementary school) and/or an Education Specialist Credential (for teaching special education).
+Students in STEP complete the requirements for the bachelor's degree in either Child and Adolescent Development, Liberal Studies or Religious Studies, and the requirements for a Professional (preliminary) Multiple Subject Credential (for teaching elementary school) and/or an Education Specialist Credential (for teaching students with Mild/Moderate or Moderate/Severe disabilities at the K-12 level).
+A STEP option is available in English for students who want to teach English at the high school level.